everestsh/labsapinodestarter/README.md

     > rm -rf ./NEW-REPO-NAME/.git```

 - run: `npm install` to download all dependencies.
+- run: `docker-compose up` to start up the postgresql database
+- run: `npm run knex -- migrate:latest` to create the starting schema
+- run: `npm run knex -- seed:run` to populate your db with some data
 - run: `npm start` to start your local development server.